rackerlabs/support-how-to/content/how-to/cloud-load-balancers/content-caching-for-cloud-load-balancers/index.md

 1. Log in to [Cloud Control Panel](https://login.rackspace.com).
 2. Click on **Networking** > **Load Balancers**.
-3. Select desired load balancer.
+3. Select a load balancer.
-4. On **Optional Features** click the pencil icon next to **Content Caching**.
+4. In **Optional Features**, click the pencil icon next to **Content Caching**.

 ### Benefits of content caching

-Content caching improves the website's performance by temporarily storing data that was recently accessed.
-While cached, requests will be served by the load balancer instead of making another query to the web server behind it.
+Content caching improves the web site's performance by temporarily storing data that was recently accessed.
+The load balancer serves cached requests instead of making another query to the webserver behind it.

-The result is improved response times for those requests and less load on the web server.
+This caching results in improved response times for those requests and less load on the webserver.

-### What kind of files work well with content caching?
+### What kinds of files work well with content caching?

 Content caching works well for files that don't change or rarely change.
 Most images and static content are good candidates for content caching.

-You don't want to cache files that would change regularly or would be dynamically generated for different site visitors.
+You don't want to cache files that change regularly or that the system generates dynamically for different site visitors.

 ### Caching details